bipsendk/PowerDisplayESPHome/README.md

 Data sources from Home Assistant are defined in power-display-esphome.yaml

 It will require the HomeAssistant integration with NordPool (https://github.com/custom-components/nordpool), as well as a device that can read the current power usage from the power meter.
+For the ESP32-S2mini, the Energi Data Service HACS integration is needed.

 ### Popular ESPHome implementations are: